 Of all the botanical names, Fern has been the most static in terms of performance.
-It has never fluctuated on greater levels.
-So if you select this girl flower name, you can be assured that it will never go out of style.
+If you select this girl flower name, you can be assured that it will never go out of style.

-This lyrical Italian name, meaning ‘flower’, could be used to pay tribute to Grandmother or Aunt Flora or Florence.
+This lyrical Italian name, meaning ‘flower’, could be used to pay tribute to your grandmother or aunt Flora or Florence.
 For the nickname, you can snip it down to Ella.

 Fleur is the freshest of all the flower names in the name bouquet.
 This French for flower sounds incredibly chic and elegant to the ears.
-It currently holds the 12th spot in Netherlands, the home of tulip and other fleurs.
+The name currently holds the 12th spot in the Netherlands, the home of tulip and other fleurs.

 Flora, the name of the Roman goddess of spring and flower, is an eternal favorite of baby name experts.

-Forsythia, named for the beautiful yellow bush, cannot challenge Violet or Rose in terms of popularity, but is sure to be one of the most unique of all.
+Forsythia, named for the beautiful yellow bush, cannot challenge Violet or Rose in terms of popularity, but is sure to be one of the most unique.

-Baby name Gardenia sounds a lot more powerful and exotic that other names like Lily and Rose.
+Baby name Gardenia sounds a lot more powerful and exotic than other names like Lily and Rose.
 It’s named after the botanist Dr. Alexander Garden.

 Hazel is most commonly known as a tree or nut, but there’s also a flowering plant with long yellow strands called witch hazel.
 The name has become quite trendy in the last few years, thanks to books and movies – “The Hunger Games” and “The Fault in Our Stars”.

 This old, yet timeless, two syllable name brings to mind a classy woman with the mind of her own.
-In fact, Heather was so popular in the 70s and 80s, that there was also a movie after it – “Heathers”.
+In fact, Heather was so popular in the 70s and 80s, that there was also a movie after the flower – “Heathers.”

-Holly, is a beautiful baby name inspired by flower; it suits perfectly for a baby girl born during Christmas.
-If you need a bit more convincing, it’s the name of Audrey Hepburn’s character in “Breakfast at Tiffany”.
+Holly is a beautiful baby name inspired by flowers; it suits perfectly for a baby girl born during Christmas.
+Holly is the name of Audrey Hepburn in “Breakfast at Tiffany”.